RuthArabelle/WD-Resume-Code-Nino-TD21/readme.md

 Description of the project in details.

 Guiding Question:
 - This website serves as a creative portfolio, showcasing my educational background, skills, software expertise, and a selection of recent work.
-Built using HTML and external CSS.
+Using HTML and external CSS.

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
--Single page resume/creative porfolio
+-Single page mini creative porfolio/resume

 ### Technology
 <!-- TODO: List of Technology Used -->